5 Reasons Why Food Matters that Have Nothing to Do with Nutrition

 Food impacts the way animals are treated in these industries, and the billions of land animals and trillions of sea animals that are killed each year when there is a kinder alternative.
 Food impacts the resources that need to be used for it to become available to us.
 From soil quality and plots of land, to water use, energy use, and sadly, our consumption of animal products requires far more of these to produce far less food for people to eat.
 Especially when compared to eating more plant-based foods directly, rather than going through another animal.

 Food impacts the lives of workers who we ask to do what most of us would never do, and that is not only killing animals but becoming desensitized to their pain and suffering so they can do their job.
 It impacts the neighboring communities of slaughterhouses, it impacts the families that live with slaughterhouse workers, many of whom suffer from PTSD, and substance abuse.
 Food impacts the lives of people of impoverished communities who have limited access to foods.
 This is just to name a few.
-We go into so many interesting stats and figures in The Roadmap, and we’ll have more on this in the blog and podcast soon.
+We go into so many interesting stats and figures in The Roadmap a course designed to help you on your journey towards more vegan choices and part of our online vegan cooking school, and we’ll have more on this in the blog and podcast soon.

 How cool it is when we realize that we have so much power to create a better world, and that that power is right there in front of us, with whatever changes each of us can make.
 Whether you’re like me and you’ve decided to go vegan and have never looked back, or whether you’re taking this one step at a time finding what you can do right now.
 Food is powerful, that’s for sure.